-- a calculation of the 'technical' gross provision, which consists of the best estimate for claims (either incurred or future) relating to business written prior to taking into account the time value of money; - the breakdown of the 'technical' gross provision into the 'technical' premium provision (for future claims) and the 'technical' claims provision (for incurred, but not yet settled claims); - taking into account future expenses relating to inforce contracts; - taking into account future cash flows from premiums and commissions, including booked, but not past due, premiums and commissions; - the preparation of cash flows, taking into account the currency structure of cash flows and discounting.
+- a calculation of the "technical" gross provision, which consists of the best estimate provision for loss events (both incurred and future) relating to business written prior to taking into account the time value of money; - the breakdown of the "technical" gross provision into the "technical" premium provision (for future claims) and the "technical" claims provision (for incurred, but not yet settled claims); - taking into account future expenses relating to in-force contracts; - taking into account future cash flows from premiums and commissions, including not-past-due unpaid premiums and commissions; - the preparation of cash flows, taking into account the currency structure of cash flows and discounting.

-'Technical' gross provisions are calculated using the chain-ladder method applied to cumulative paid claims triangles, taking into account the Bornhuetter-Ferguson (hereinafter: BF) modification.
+"Technical" gross provisions are calculated using the chain-ladder method applied to cumulative paid claims triangles, taking into account the Bornhuetter-Ferguson (hereinafter: BF) modification.
 In the chain-ladder method, the development factors are selected based on the data from the years reflecting the nature of the portfolio for which the provision is calculated.
 If, due to extraordinary events, individual factors deviate excessively from the average, they are excluded from the calculation of development factors.
 The development tail is calculated using an approximation together with one distribution function: Exponential, Weibull, Power, Inverse Power; the R-squared criterion is applied in the selection of the distribution function.
 The BF prior loss ratio is selected based on the judgement of the actuary and the reinsurance underwriting department.
 If claims triangles are too dispersed, ultimate losses are assessed based on loss ratios.
 The expected incurred loss ratio for an underwriting year is set as the selected average of a pre-assessed naive loss ratio set by expert judgment, multi-year averages, information from the reinsurance underwriting department, and the IFRS incurred loss ratio (excluding provisions at the portfolio level).
 For less recent years for which the development is known, greater weight is assigned to the realised ratio, while for more recent years, the naive loss ratio is assigned greater weight.
 For payment development or cash flow, the pattern is applied that is obtained from the triangle development.
-The joint view summarises the results of all methods, based on which the best estimate of ultimate losses is selected, which is used to calculate technical gross provisions.
+The joint view summarises the results of all methods, based on which best estimate ultimate losses are selected, which is then used to calculate technical gross provisions.